Wilfrid-Unity/unity-msaa-pattern/README.md

 This is a quickly assembled project that does not do error checking and use hard-coded values.
 According to GPU and platform, it might not work correctly!

-Currently only works in Editor!
-Standalone mode is not working!!